 - Terms, conditions, and restrictions of financial agreements (loans, bonding, contracts, buy-sell agreements, bank signature cards, etc.)

 - Prior, current, and proposed business relationships such as teaming arrangements, joint ventures, and loans

 - Board/member voting and composition (e.g. weighted voting, super majority requirements, quorum requirements, executive committees, election of officers, types of officers, authority of officers)

 - Terms in operating agreements, bylaws, and partnership agreements

 - Ownership changes (to or from immediate family members, a spouse, an entity, other individuals, etc.)

 Once approved, SBA continuously monitors the firm to ensure that the company is still controlled by socially disadvantaged individuals.
 Generally, any change must be submitted and approved by SBA before the enterprise can change control.
 A firm can be terminated from the program by not gaining SBA’s approval before any change in control.

-For help and legal counsel or consulting on your qualifications compared to the SBA’s social economic disadvantage status, call our 8a certification consultants at 1-866-601-5518 for a FREE initial consultation.
+For help and legal counsel or consulting on your qualifications compared to the SBA’s status under 13 CFR 124.104, call our 8a status consultants at 1-866-601-5518 for a FREE initial consultation.